 We described an approach for geo-localization based on the semantic segmentation of the input image.
 The segmentation allows us to robustly align a simple 2.5D model of the surroundings with the image, even though the model is not textured.
 One possible direction to speed up our approach is to use a multiresolution framework, where the search starts from a big and sparse grid and is then successively refined on smaller and denser grids.

 ACKNOWLEDGMENT

-This work was supported by the Christian Doppler Laboratory for Semantic 3D Computer Vision, funded in part by Qualcomm Inc.
+This work was funded by the Christian Doppler Laboratory for Semantic 3D Computer Vision.